Cockfighting: Mexico

-Cockfighting is tolerated in the Mexican states of Michoacán, Aguascalientes, Jalisco, Sinaloa, and Veracruz, mostly during regional fairs and other celebrations.
+Cockfighting is tolerated in the Mexican states of Michoacán, Aguascalientes, Jalisco, and Sinaloa; mostly during regional fairs and other celebrations.
 Cockfights are performed in palenques (pits).
 Cockfighting remains legal in the municipality of Ixmiquilpan and throughout Mexico.

 The two parties to the bird fights are traditionally distinguished by red and green, typically by wearing a scarf or badge hanging on the belt.
 Cockfighting may be combined with a musical show.
 Fairs and regional festivals of the country's municipalities are held in venues called "palenques" of roosters.
 These consist of a ring made of wood whose center is full of compacted earth for the best 'performance' of the roosters.
 In the center, a box 4 meters per side and lines that cross from center to center each side are marked with lime.
 Finally, the last square, measuring 40 cm on each side, is marked in the center of the arena, where the roosters are taken the third time they are released.